liborty/rstats/README.md

 is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the **gm** (has the maximum radius).

 * `Mahalanobis distance`
-is a scaled distance, whereby the scaling is derived from the axes of covariances / `comediances` of the data points cloud.
+is a scaled distance, whereby the scaling is derived from the axis of covariances / `comediances` of the data points cloud.
 Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / `comediances` are decreased.
 Requires matrix decomposition.
+Mahalanobis distance is defined as: `m(d) = sqrt(d'inv(C)d) = sqrt(d'inv(LL')d) = sqrt(d'inv(L')inv(L)d)`, where `inv()` denotes matrix inverse, which is never explicitly computed and ' denotes transposition.
+Let  `x = inv(L)d` ( and therefore also  `x' = d'inv(L')` ).
+Substituting x into the above definition: `m(d) = sqrt(x'x) = |x|.
+We obtain x by setting Lx = d and solving by forward substitution.
+All these calculations are done in the compact triangular form.

 * `Cholesky-Banachiewicz matrix decomposition`
-decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of two triangular matrices: `S = LL'`.
-The eigenvalues and the determinant are easily obtained from the diagonal of L. We implemented it on `TriangMat` for maximum efficiency.
-It is used mainly by `eigenvalues`, `eigenvectors`, `mahalanobis` and `pca_reduction`.
+decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of lower triangular matrix L and its transpose L': `S = LL'`.
+The determinant of S can be obtained from the diagonal of L. We implemented the decomposition on `TriangMat` for maximum efficiency.
+It is used mainly by `mahalanobis`.

 * `Householder's decomposition`
 in cases where the precondition (positive definite matrix S) for the Cholesky-Banachiewicz decomposition is not satisfied, Householder's (UR) decomposition is often used as the next best method.
 It is implemented here on our efficient `struct TriangMat`.